Connect with us

 Many people take note of the types of plants, their size, and their maturity.
 Others might see a costly pain in the rear and not want to deal with it.
 This is one of those issues that comes down to the fact you can’t please everyone.

-Taking a look at the bigger picture, an interested buyer may want to know what the wildfire hazard is or if there are hurricane precautions in place.
-Depending on your home’s location, having functional yet attractive safety measures in place can add thousands in value.
+Looking at the bigger picture, an interested buyer may want to know what the wildfire hazard is or if hurricane precautions are in place.
+Depending on your home’s location, having functional yet attractive safety measures can add thousands in value.

 Consider a Landscaping Inspection

-To ensure you get the most out of your yard’s design, it might be prudent to invest in a landscaping inspection.
+Investing in a landscaping inspection might be prudent to ensure you get the most out of your yard’s design.
 Allowing a professional (who isn’t trying to sell you anything) to inspect your landscaping can tell you what you should invest in first.

 This inspection might show you that you should consider a new sprinkler system before starting a new project, that a retaining wall is damaged, or that the mature tree in your backyard is at risk of blowing over.